armory/docs/content/en/docs/armory-cloud-preview/armory-cloud-admin/admin-cloud-quickstart.md

 ### Packer Files

 Armory Cloud can bake machine images for you using Packer.
+Packer templates help you have customized image baking that remains consistent and immutable, giving you the ability to deploy consistently with confidence.
 By default, Armory ships a set of default Packer templates for Amazon Machine Images (AMI) that your app developers can use when crafting their delivery pipelines.
-For information about Packer templates, see [Templates](https://www.packer.io/docs/templates).
+You have the option of adding custom Packer template files to do more customized baking though.
+For general information about Packer templates, see [Templates](https://www.packer.io/docs/templates).

-If you want to use custom Packer template files, add them here.
-This is optional, and you can skip this section if you do not want to use custom Packer templates.
-Any templates you add are available to app developers when they configure a delivery pipeline.
+Adding a custom Packer file is optional, and you can skip this section if you do not want to provide any custom Packer templates for your app developers.
+Any templates you do add here though are available to app developers when they configure a delivery pipeline.

 1. Navigate to **Manage Packer Files**.
 2. Click **New File** and configure the custom Packer template.